 What's the largest tax break in the federal income tax code?
 If you guessed the home mortgage deduction, you’d be wrong.
 It is the tax break for employer-provided health benefits.1 The federal government does not tax the value of compensation provided in the form of health insurance.

-Under current law, this tax break will be curtailed for so-called “Cadillac” health plans.
-Also known as High-Cost Plan Tax, this 40 percent excise tax will be assessed on the cost of employer-sponsored insurance plans that exceed designated thresholds, originally set at $10,200 for single coverage and $27,500 for family coverage.
-These caps grow annually with inflation.
-The tax was originally to go into effect in 2018, but the effective date has been twice delayed, most recently to 2022.2
+The 2010 Affordable Care Act originally included a requirement that this tax break be curtailed for so-called "Cadillac" health plans.
+Also known as the High-Cost Plan Tax, a 40 percent excise tax was to be assessed on the cost of employer-sponsored insurance plans that exceed designated thresholds, originally set at $10,200 for single coverage and $27,500 for family coverage, with the caps set to grow with inflation.
+Originally to go into effect in 2018, the Cadillac Tax was twice delayed and then repealed completely as part of the FY2020 spending bill passed on December 20, 2019.2

 Of concern is the possibility that the tax will lead to a cost shift to consumers rather than put pressure on providers for more efficient delivery of care.
 Some are concerned that the Cadillac tax is too blunt, and may target necessary health spending rather than the “unnecessary” health spending that we’d all like to eliminate.
 Reducing the generosity of health plans is particularly worrisome for individuals with lower incomes and expensive, chronic health conditions.